templeman/templeman.io/content/note/awesome-ipsum.md

 Awesome Ipsum strives to maintain an up-to-date listing of lorem ipsum generators from around the web.

-The generators are broken up amongst a few broad categories, then further categorized with tags denoting any helpful features.
+The generators are broken up by kind, then further categorized with tags denoting any helpful features.
 Anyone is encouraged to peruse the list and contribute new generators, or help notify me of decommissioned sites.
 By soliciting help from the community, I hope to have a near-comprehensive list with a minimum of link-rot.
-I've already had a number of great suggestions and useful pull requests.
-Give it a look and - if you fancy revisiting it later - a star as well.
+I've already received a number of great suggestions and useful pull requests.
+Give it a look and - if you fancy revisiting it later
+- a star as well.